espocrm/documentation/administration/bpm.md

 Conditions in BPM tool are the same as in Workflow feature.
 See more details about [workflow's conditions](workflows.md#conditions).

+## Additional formula functions

+Formula can be utilized in conditions, script tasks, various task actions.

+Available since version 2.4.0.

+#### bpm\createdEntity\attribute

+`bpm\createdEntity\attribute(ALIAS_ID, ATTRIBUTE)` Fetches an attribute value of the record created within the process.
+ALIAS_ID can be obtained from the detail view of Task, that has an action creating a record.

+#### bpm\processEntity\attribute

+`bpm\processEntity\attribute(ATTRIBUTE)` Fetches an attribute value of the process record.

 ## Examples

 ### Example 1